Dynamics 365 Process categories

 There are three ways to create business processes: interactively through the web application forms and the workflow designer, by writing code that uses workflow related classes, and by importing a pre-made workflow in a solution.
 Because the SDK is developer-focused, we are covering the coding aspect of creating workflow processes.

-You can create XAML workflows for on-premises Microsoft Dynamics CRM, which you visually design and create by using the Microsoft Visual Studio Workflow Designer.
+You can create XAML workflows for on-premises Microsoft Dynamics 365, which you visually design and create by using the Microsoft Visual Studio Workflow Designer.
 This method of creating workflows does not require that you write code.
-Moreover, you do not have to compile these workflows, and can import the workflow definition (XAML) into Microsoft Dynamics CRM.
-In addition to creating new workflows, you can also use the Microsoft Visual Studio Workflow Designer to visually modify existing workflows in Microsoft Dynamics CRM, and then import the updated workflow into Microsoft Dynamics CRM.
+Moreover, you do not have to compile these workflows, and can import the workflow definition (XAML) into Microsoft Dynamics 365.
+In addition to creating new workflows, you can also use the Microsoft Visual Studio Workflow Designer to visually modify existing workflows in Microsoft Dynamics 365, and then import the updated workflow into Microsoft Dynamics 365.

-You cannot view or update a workflow definition for a workflow that was created or modified outside of Microsoft Dynamics CRM.
+You cannot view or update a workflow definition for a workflow that was created or modified outside of Microsoft Dynamics 365.
 You can only change the state (activate or deactivate) of the workflow, and run it.
-XAML workflows aren’t supported in Microsoft Dynamics CRM Online.
+XAML workflows aren’t supported in Microsoft Dynamics 365 (online).

-The following table provides information about the differences between workflows and dialogs in Microsoft Dynamics CRM.
+The following table provides information about the differences between workflows and dialogs in Microsoft Dynamics 365.

 Can be either started by a user or can be automated.